Farrah Abraham’s New Picture Has Twitter Convinced She Could Be Getting Engaged

 What’s up with the heart?
 Did you proposed to her??????— inthewind (@C00kie_m0nsterr) June 1, 2017

 At this time, there has been no news of Saran proposing to Abraham.
-The romantic beach dinner was likely a celebration for Abraham’s 26th birthday on May 31.
+The romantic beach dinner was likely a celebration for Farrah’s 26th birthday on May 31.

+During her beach trip, Farrah has been sharing a slew of Instagram posts to share several looks from her dreamy Jamaican vacation with her fans and followers.
+One of the snaps Farrah unleashed earlier this week showed her taking a dip in the ocean wearing a bright yellow bikini.
+Her curvy figure was on full display as she smiled while holding two giant coconut beverages.

+More: Farrah Abraham Shares Bikini And Coconuts Pic On Vacation In Jamaica

+Abraham posted the snap with the caption: “YA MON Rum/ Herb/ Coconut 🇯🇲 #jamaica.”

-While the couple seem to be in a good place at the moment, the MTV star recently opened up about her relationship struggles in the past.
+While Farrah and Simon seemed to be in a good place at the moment, the MTV star recently opened up about her relationship struggles in the past.

 “My therapist in the past said I don’t pay attention to who I am dating, and that gets me into bad relationships,” she said.

-When asked how her sex tape impacted her love life, Abraham said, “It’s made it interesting, I’ll tell you that!”
+When asked how her sex tape impacted her love life, Farrah said, “It’s made it interesting, I’ll tell you that!”